tiagoc/BDI-RoadAdvisor/readme.txt

   "Run As" -> "Java Application".
   Select the 'Starter' class from package 'jadex.base'.
   Click "Run" and the Jadex platform should start.

-* In the JCC, the 'HelloAgent' should be already selected.
-  Click "Start" to start the agent and check the console for the output "Hello world!".

-* Eclipse remembers the launch configuration.
-Therefore in the future, you can simply select the "Starter" configuration from the run history to start the platform.